Deploy a Strategic Category Management Solution to Maximize ROI

 Today, the term has evolved to identify a process for improving efficiency in supply chains, but at its core it is still about grouping items to maximize value.
 According to CIPS, category management is a strategic approach that organizes procurement resources to focus on specific areas of spend.
 Category managers can zone in on one specific category and conduct market or pricing analysis for that particular group.
 By leveraging this in procurement decisions, they can create higher ROI than traditional purchasing models.

 Start building better category strategies.
-Sign up for our webinar, Vision Without Execution Is Just Hallucination on June 25, 2019
+Watch the on-demand webinar, Vision Without Execution Is Just Hallucination.

 What’s a Category Manager?